zangsir/coref/readme.md

 <code>$ python OntoToHtml.py 11docsonly/wsj_0120.coref >>html_ex/wsj_0120_gold.html</code>

 if no redirection is used, currently will print html to stdout.
-To batch process all coref gold files in a directory, use the shell script provided, modify it to suit your directory name:
+To batch process all coref gold files in a directory, use the shell script provided, modify it to suit your directory name (below shows usage on UNIX bash):

-<code>$exec ./OntoConll.sh</code>
+<code> $ exec ./OntoConll.sh</code>